View Donald Danyew's Obituary on uticaod.com and share memories

 MINOA - Donald G. Danyew, 78, passed away October 26, 2019.

-He is survived by his son and daughter-in-law, Roman and Angela, of Baldwinsville; his daughter and son-in-law, Darcey and Bobby Nichols, of Stratford; four beloved grandchildren, Jacob Danyew, Dusty Nichols, Gabrielle Danyew and Lorenzo Danyew; three sisters, a brother and their spouses, Barbara and Alan Dowsland, Yvonne and Donald "Clint" Miller, Mary and Joe Nolan and Michael Danyew; sister-in-law, Rosemary Danyew; brother-in-law, Arthur Klein; and many nieces and nephews.
-He was predeceased by his wife, Natalie; a brother, Charles Danyew; and a sister, Suzanne Klein.
+He is survived by his son and daughter-in-law, Roman and Angela, of Baldwinsville; his daughter and son-in-law, Darcey and Bobby Nichols, of Stratford; four beloved grandchildren, Jacob Danyew, Dusty Nichols, Gabrielle Danyew and Lorenzo Danyew.

 A graveside service will be held at 1 p.m., Saturday, November 16, 2019, at Kirkland Cemetery.